akmilton11/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:
-* There were "x" votes cast in the election
+* There were 369,711 votes cast in the election
 * The candidates were:
- a) C!
+ a) Charles Casper Stockham
- b) C2
+ b) Diana DeGette
- c) c3
+ c) Raymon Anthony Doane

 * The candidate results were:
-* Candidate1 received x% of the votes and y number of votes
-* * Candidate1 received x% of the votes and y number of votes
-* * Candidate1 received x% of the votes and y number of votes
+** Charles Casper Stockham received 23.0% of the votes and 85,213 number of votes ** Diana DeGette received 73.8% of the votes and 272,892 number of votes ** Raymon Anthony Doane received 3.1% of the votes and 11,606 number of votes

 * The winner of the election was:
-*   Candidate x, who received x% of the vote and y number of votes.
+*   Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview